tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - We previously defined pure function calls as always producing the same output given the same input.
 - The path that led us to this point was:

-1. A pure function must have inputs and outputs.
+1. **A pure function must have inputs and outputs.**
-2. A pure function must have relationships between the inputs and outputs.
+2. **A pure function must have relationships between the inputs and outputs.**
-3. A pure function must have direct inputs and direct outputs.
+3. **A pure function must have direct inputs and direct outputs.**
-4. A pure function can have indirect inputs; we can close over variables as long as they are not changing.
+4. **A pure function can have indirect inputs; we can close over variables as long as they are not changing.**
-5. The function call is what is important, and should always produce the same output given the same input.
+5. **The function call is what is important, and should always produce the same output given the same input.**

-- But the full canonical definition of a pure function call is if we can replace the function call with its return value.
+- But the full canonical definition of a pure function call is if **we can replace the function call with its return value**.
 - If We can do that, and not affect any of the program elsewhere, then we have a pure function call.
-- There is a special term for this: Referential Transparency, as in _a function call is pure if it has referential transparency_.
+- There is a special term for this: _Referential Transparency_, as in _a function call is pure if it has referential transparency_.
 - The real benefit of referential transparency is to the reader of the code.
 - If the reader sees the same function call used with the same input, they can recall the output they computed in their brain before.
 - This frees up cognitive capacity for them to focus on other more important parts of the app.